miklevin/MikeLev.in/_posts/2025-04-06-cursor-ai-terminal-agent-mode.md

 sort_order: 1
 ---

+If you're using Cursor AI's Agent mode, especially on environments like NixOS, and encountering unexpected terminal behavior or restricted access to system files (e.g., `/etc/nixos`), this analysis explains the underlying reasons.
+We investigate Cursor's integrated terminal, finding it often operates within a specialized, isolated environment (related to `cursor-*.fhsenv` and `APPDIR` variables, particularly in Nix packages).
+This setup deliberately limits visibility of certain system paths and prioritizes bundled tools, causing differences from a standard system terminal.
+Understanding this isolated nature—a result of packaging and environment design rather than simple sandboxing—is key to effectively using the Agent.
+We also explore configuring Cursor's "Rules" feature to provide the AI with crucial context about these environmental constraints and necessary workflow steps (like using `nix develop`).

+---

 ## Exploring Cursor AI's Agent Mode and Future IDE Choices

+> That's all you really need to read.
+The rest is my usual rambling style, a lot
+> of backstory and research.
+The idea is using Nix to future-proof without
+> shooting yourself in the foot because most modern tooling is Mac/Windows-centric.

 I am being lured into the sirens song of `Agent` mode in Cursor AI, a habit which I am sure will carry over to other environments, whatever turns out being